chloe-js/battleships/README.md

 * Passing the run.py file through a PEP8 linter and confirmed there are now no problems.
 * Given invalid inputs: strings instead of integers, multiple inputs instead of single, out of bound inputs, and the same input twice.
 * Tested in my local terminal and the Code Institute Heroku terminal
-* Revised, I have also done peer testing with friend to see if there are any further errors.
+* Revised, I have also done peer testing with friends to see if there are any further errors.
 ## Validator Testing
 * PEP8 online